2021 NCAA bracketology: March Madness predictions by Andy Katz

 Let's take a closer look at Katz's bracket.

-The four No. 1 seeds in Andy Katz's most recent NCAA tournament predictions are the same as those in the DI Men's Basketball Committee's top-16 reveal.
+Compared to Katz's previous bracket predictions, three of the four No. 1 seeds are different in terms of which school is in which position, in relation to the 68-team, overall seed list.
+The only constant was Gonzaga remaining as the No. 1 overall seed.
+Michigan passed Baylor to become the second No. 1 seed, with the Bears at No. 3 overall on the 68-team list.
+Then, Illinois replaced Big Ten foe Ohio State as the fourth No. 1 seed.

+The changes coincide with Michigan passing Baylor in the AP poll to reach the No. 2 overall ranking, with the Bears at No. 3, and Illinois climbing to No. 4.

-Gonzaga, Baylor, Michigan and Ohio State are also the top four teams in the AP poll — in that order — and the first three teams are also the top three teams in the NET rankings, as of Feb.
-22.
+Gonzaga, Michigan and Baylor are also the top three teams in the NET rankings, as of March 1.

 If those predicted seeds are to hold, then the Big Ten could join an exclusive club of conferences that had multiple No. 1 seeds in the same NCAA tournament.
-Meanwhile, Gonzaga and Baylor are each attempting to take an undefeated record into Selection Sunday.
+Meanwhile, Gonzaga is attempting to take an undefeated record into Selection Sunday.

-In addition to two No. 1 seeds, the Big Ten has lots of everything else

-Katz projects 10 Big Ten teams to make the NCAA tournament, the most of any conference.
-The seed lines of the conference's projected NCAA tournament teams are two No. 1 seeds, a No. 2 seed, a No. 3 seed, two No. 5 seeds, a No. 7 seeds, a No. 8 seed, and two No. 10 seeds.

 Recent national champions in an unusual position